No Tags Found!

 Amend(0)

 Your attempt to rein in certain discipline is commendable.
-However, instead of straight away marking individuals as absent, which involves other complications such as breaks in service, impacts on performance appraisals, and future careers, I suggest debiting their leave account after a grace period of one month.
+However, instead of marking individuals as absent straight away, which involves other complications such as breaks in service, impacts on performance appraisals, and future careers, I suggest debiting their leave account after a grace period of one month.
 If there is no leave available, treat those days as "leave without pay" after receiving a properly completed application from the individuals concerned.
 Continuous latecomers should be labeled as "habitual" if they fail to make amends and adhere to your discipline rules.
 Ensure you include relevant clauses in your service conditions as per your Standing Orders.

 Another approach could be to display a notice with photographs of habitual latecomers on your Notice Board with a suitable caption, and present them with titles like "The most untimely person" (as some magazines award such titles) with appropriate wording.